matt-oconnell/mo-slack-history-parser/README.md

 - Slack allows for OAuth 2 so that admin users of a workspace could sign in with Slack creds to make the API requests
   - the issue is that we need a local https server to accept Slack's redirect which becomes difficult to spin up locally quickly
-- Right now, it's only allowing IP addresses within our adobe VPN IP blocks (configurable on a per-app basis)
+- Right now, it's only allowing IP addresses within our VPN IP blocks (configurable on a per-app basis)
 - Could use internal OKTA verification to obtain bot token from Vault.
-But for now, I will not set up OKTA for adobe since it requires approval
+But for now, I will not set up OKTA since it requires approval